Hogan-Meditations-HEMS/Hogan-Meditations-HEMS/README.md

 # HEMS: Hybrid Entrainment Meditation System

+# Currently under construction we will be fully operational soon.

 ### *Precision Neural Architecture by Hogan Meditations*

 Welcome to the **Engineer’s Vault**.
 HEMS is a proprietary audio-entrainment framework designed to bypass the limitations of standard ambient music through a 6-layer frequency-mapped architecture.